GeorgePimpleton/Win32-games/README.md

 [![Language](https://img.shields.io/badge/Language%20-C++-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)
 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)
 ### Background
 Win9X/Me is officially dead!
 Windows API ANSI encoding is dead!
-Windows XP and later now use Unicode!
+Windows XP and later now use strictly Unicode!

 Windows and C/C++ have changed since 2003/2004.
 Programmers need to adapt.

-### Why this repository exists
+### Why this github repository exists
 I own a couple of \*\****OLD***\*\* (© 2003 & 2004) books about creating 2D games using the Windows API.

 ![Sams Teach Yourself Game Programming in 24 Hours (2003)](tygp24h.jpg) ![Sams Beginning Game Programming (2004)](bgp.jpg)

-I've spent a lot of time -- years -- updating and revising this pre-C++11 code to work with modern Windows and the newer C++ language standards.
+I've spent a lot of time -- years -- updating and revising this pre-C++11 code to work with modern Windows and the newer C++ language and WinAPI standards.

 Why did it take so long you might ask?
 I was learning C++/WinAPI fundamentals as they changed over the years as well.
 Yeah, I'm a slow and methodical learner.